sandstorm-io/sandstorm/docs/developing/debugging.md

   commands you run in the shell will result in new files being accessed, and users don't need these debugging commands.

-- **You need version v0.164 or higher of vagrant-spk,** in which the command was introduced.
-It was released during May 2016.

 - **Command-line interface subject to change:** Changes may be necessary in the future to take advantage of changes in Sandstorm, or to make the tool easier to integrate into automation.